 - GPS is a real help.
 There are also signs, but not all of them have Latin characters, I have troubles trying to decrypt them from the car rush.
 If your data traffic is restricted in roaming, you can download the area map to your phone for offline use.

 - For those who are limited by budget or simply want flexibility – a freezer can do wonders and nice picnics.
-Some beaches have no places to buy anything, such as Krapets; for others, the options are very limited.
+Some beaches have no places to buy anything, such as Krapec; for others, the options are very limited.

 I’ve visited lots of places, but I’ll write about the ones I liked the most.

-1. Krapets – quiet and fine sand
+2. Krapec – quiet and fine sand

-2. Russalka – Rocky landscape
+4. Russalka – Rocky landscape

-The first thing I thought when I saw this place was that it can’t be on the Black Sea coast!
-Impossible!
-We have arrived in Greece.
+The first thing I thought when I saw this place was that this can’t be on the Black Sea coast!
+We have arrived in Greece or Sardinia.
 Ha, ha.
-Well, no. Once you have passed the barrier where you will pay 6 Leva for access (you have nothing included in this money, than the parking space that may be on the green space), turn left, follow the paved road and park.
+Well, no. Once you have passed the barrier where you will pay 6 Leva for access (you have nothing included in this money than the parking space that may be on the green space), turn left, follow the paved road and park.
 Going to the sea you will see a trail descending to the water.
 The beach is small, with stones and semi-fine sand.
 The access to the sea is rocky, but at least for sight, it is worth visiting the place.
 Unfortunately, the area is not being maintained, the bushes became a toilet, because there is no toilet around.
-You should bring some water with you.
+You should bring water with you.
 The beach is part of a complex named Russalka Resort, which stretches to the right of the barrier, but for visiting the holiday village you will find that you have to pay another 6 Leva per person.
 As a direction, coming from the village of Gorun, on the national road, turn left towards Kavarna then left again.

-3. Bolata – The ideal beach
+5. Bolata – The ideal beach

-Bolata Bay is not easy to find, on the last part of the road coming from the coast you will be accompanied by reed to the beach; the view and tranquility found here are truly wonderful.
+Bolata Bay is not easy to find, on the last part of the road coming from the coast you will be accompanied by reed towards the beach; the view and tranquility found here are truly wonderful.
 Bolata Bay is in the Kaliakra Nature Reserve.
 Here you will find fine sand and a clean sea.
-By noon, the area is populated, and most of the tourists are Romanian.
+By noon, the area is populated, most of the tourists are Romanian.
 On the left and right of the bay rise tall rocks which provide spectacular landscapes from above.
 That, provided you have a pair of closed shoes for climbing.
 As you look to the sea, on the right side of the bay there are ladders that show you to the top.

-4. Topola – chic
+6. Topola – chic

-6. Thracian Cliffs Resort
+7. Thracian Cliffs Resort

-This resort is designed for golfers, but also for those who want to enjoy the spectacular view of the relief.
+This resort is designed for golfers, but also for those who want to enjoy the spectacular view of the landscape.
 You can eat at any of the on-site restaurants, the most beautiful are on the beach.
 And close to the beach, there are two superb gems that you can enjoy: Bendida Beach and Argata Beach.
 Everything happens at a cost, of course: 35 Leva, that is about 80 lei for two people (mattress, umbrella, 2 towels).
-Within the complex access to the beaches or the golf course is done with buggy.
+Within the complex, access to the beaches or the golf course is done with buggy.
 For a complete experience, you can stay in one of the apartments and also take golf lessons.